 Johannes Maswanganyi, b 1948.
 Maswanganyi has, more than the other artists of this genre, concurrently produced two types of work that have different purposes:

 Decorative, enamel painted pieces that are created for the commercial white market and those that are sangoma pieces, ‘nyamusoro dolls’ which are completed by the addition of sangoma charms.
 Johannes has a broad humanistic view on the world and continues to explore all sorts of new avenues of expression which include satirical portraits of political figures, and animal and biblical themes.

 Johannes Segogela, b 1936.
-Segogela only became a full time artist in the 1980’s and has been represented by Goodman Gallery since 1987 when Linda Goodman was shown some of his pieces.
+Segogela only became a full time artist in the 1980’s and has been represented by Goodman Gallery since 1987.

 He comes from a strong tribal background but having embraced Christianity his work reflects his spiritual zeal as well as the impact of politics upon his culture.

 tableaux exist alongside allegorical comments on SA society.
 Segogela’s figures